lorenzoeusepi77/kubernetes/README.md

        root@Ansible:~# git init
        root@Ansible:~# git clone https://github.com/lorenzoeusepi77/kubernetes.git

-    d) Edit all the necessary parameters in accordance with your environment in hosts file:
+    d) For "new Kubernetes cluster" edit all the necessary parameters in accordance with your
+       environment in hosts file:

         "kubernetes/inventories/production/hosts"

         -- Change [clustername] var with your cluster name;